Process intelligence: The foundation that gives meaning in the AI era

 Two perspectives from Latin America

-Hearing from LATAM Airlines and Mercado Libre brought these ideas into sharp relief.
+Hearing from two major companies based in Latin America brought these ideas into sharp relief.
 Both companies operate at remarkable scale and are approaching process intelligence from different stages of maturity.

-• LATAM Airlines is the largest carrier in South America, flying 82 million passengers in 2024 and generating more than US$13 billion in revenue.
-It has started its process intelligence journey in accounts payable, a finance-critical back-office function.
+- One is one of the biggest airlines in Latin America, flying over 80 million passengers in 2024 and generating more than US$10 billion in revenue.
+It has started its process intelligence journey in financial back office processes.
 Beginning here may sound modest, but for a company that coordinates operations across dozens of airports and countries, clarity in financial workflows has implications that extend far beyond accounting.
 Even in its early phase, the initiative shows how a single back-office process can influence stability at scale.

-• Mercado Libre, with $20.8 billion in revenue in 2024, has grown into one of the region’s most influential companies.
-Its Celonis program is one of the largest in Latin America and focuses on support functions such as finance and HR.
-Having written previously about its operational strengths, I found it compelling to see how it is now extending process discipline into the transversal functions that underpin growth.
-This example demonstrates that value can be captured more than just in logistics or customer-facing operations but also in the processes that keep the enterprise running day to day.
+- The other is a disruptive retailer, with over $20 billion in revenue in 2024, that has grown into one of the region’s most influential companies.
+I found it compelling to see how it is now extending process discipline into the transversal functions that underpin growth.
+This example demonstrates that value can be captured more than just in customer-facing operations but also in the processes that keep the enterprise running day to day.

 What struck me in listening to both cases is the contrast.
-LATAM is at the beginning of its journey, using process intelligence to shed light on a critical finance process.
-Mercado Libre is already scaling, embedding process mining across back-office areas to capture value systematically.
+The first is at the beginning of its journey, using process intelligence to shed light on a critical finance process.
+The second one is already scaling, embedding process mining across back-office areas to capture value systematically.
 Together they show that transformation can start small or scale wide but in either case, clarity is what makes it credible.

 Beyond the frontline